haryunio/LibraryLight/LibraryLight API document.md

       - `{"success": false, "reason": "The user code does not exist."}`
       - `{"success": true}`

-  - **To delete a specific user-code for an administrator's library** :x:
+  - **To delete a specific user-code for an administrator's library**
     - Request
       - POST
       - `/API/administrator/deleteUserCode` or `/API/admin/deleteUserCode`